 I received a plethora of 2.4GHz-only devices this week, and my network is a dual 2.4/5GHz with one SSID name and I’m pretty happy with it, except for today.
-I kept banging my head into the question how do I connect a 2.4GHz-only device when I’m on a dual-band router and the device software sucks?
+I kept banging my head into the question: how do I connect a 2.4GHz-only device when I’m on a dual-band router and the device software sucks?

 The issue here is these badly written apps are using the WiFi mac address you’re connected to to connect.
 This means if you’re connected to the 5GHz channel, you’re sending a MAC that’s not the 2.4GHz MAC.
 The answer should be that there’s some way in Android to switch between 2.4 and 5GHz networks.
 There used to be evidently, not any more.